 In this example, any XML file that matches schema1.xsd is transformed by transform1.xslt.
+These files are then parsed.
 The parameter ValidationSchema is not set in the section XmlTransform2, so any files that do not match schema1.xsd are transformed by transform2.xslt.